 Meal For One

-- Budget: $1.00-$5.00
+- Budget: $1.00-$10.00

-- Mid-range: $5-$15
+- Mid-range: $10-$25

-- Splurge: $15-$50+
+- Splurge: $25-$100+

-Packing for a trip to Morocco, like most other places in Africa, is a breeze because it’s so easy to travel light in hotter climates just remember to pack lightweight and breathable lose-fitting clothing.
+Packing for a trip to Morocco, like most other places in North Africa, is a breeze.

+It’s so easy to travel light in hotter climates just remember to pack lightweight and breathable lose-fitting clothing.
 Be prepared for the occasional cool evening depending on the month you visit and pack a warm sweater just in case.
 If you forget to pack something you can use this as an excuse to go shopping in Marrakesh’s Djemaa El Fna (as if you need an excuse).